laurenguido/IncrementalDerisFlowVolumeAnalyzer/README.md

 - A DEM of the AOI
 - A flow path of interest

-The processes for the IncrementalDebrisFlowVolumeAnalyzer have been subdivided into 6 scripts to help with run times, trouble shooting, and batch processing.
+A packaged version of the code is available at https://pypi.org/project/idfva/, with the associated source code on this repo: https://github.com/laurenguido/IncrementalDerisFlowVolumeAnalyzer/tree/main/idfva.

+The 6 current modules in the idfva are available on this repo in the 'scripts' folder for alternative accessability.
 These should be run in the following order:

 1) 01_Las2Ras.py
 2) 02_Process_Watersheds.py